zauberzeug/nicegui/README.md

   - interact with tables
   - navigate foldable tree structures
 - built-in timer to refresh data in intervals (even every 10 ms)
-- straight-forward data binding and refeshable functions to write even less code
+- straight-forward data binding and refreshable functions to write even less code
 - notifications, dialogs and menus to provide state of the art user interaction
 - shared and individual web pages
 - ability to add custom routes and data responses